kjng/kjng.github.io/_posts/2017-03-30-thoughts-on-ember.md

 ### Why I don't recommend it

 Going along the lines of Ember ajax requests, I don't particularly love the constraints on JSON data when using JSONAPIAdapter and this is the one thing I like to configure.
 When building a RESTful API with Node hooked up to a database, I like structuring my returned data as I see fit.
-Although I can see the benefits of convention in that you know which properties to access with the (JSON API standard)[http://jsonapi.org/format/#document-top-level], the Ember adapters don't let you break this mold.
+Although I can see the benefits of convention in that you know which properties to access with the [JSON API standard](http://jsonapi.org/format/#document-top-level), the Ember adapters don't let you break this mold.

 ### Not hard and fast